Stay organized with collections Save and categorize content based on your preferences.

 targetService: https://www.googleapis.com/compute/v1/projects/PRODUCER_PROJECT/regions/REGION/forwardingRules/PRODUCER_FWD_RULE

-2. Accept or reject consumer projects.
+2. Accept or reject consumer projects or networks.

 You can specify --consumer-accept-list or --consumer-reject-list, or both.
 You can specify multiple values in --consumer-accept-list and --consumer-reject-list.
+You can include VPC projects or networks, but not a mix of both projects and networks.

 gcloud compute service-attachments update ATTACHMENT_NAME \